PowerShell/ProjectMercury/docs/FAQ.md

 ## How do I get a split pane experience in my Terminal?

 You can get this behavior by splitting your terminal of choice into two panes and then running `aish.exe` in the one of your choice.
-For example,Windows Terminal can be split by running `wt -w 0 sp`.
+For example, Windows Terminal can be split by running `wt -w 0 sp`.
 Please refer to your terminal of choice's documentation on how to split the windows.